 First, Understand What AI Engines Actually Read

 When ChatGPT, Perplexity, Google Gemini, or Microsoft Copilot generate an answer about a business, they do not scan Google’s ranking table.
 They look for entity data — structured information that tells them this specific business exists, operates in this city, offers these services, and has these credentials.
 According to Ahrefs’ study on schema markup and AI citations, pages cited by AI engines were roughly three times more likely to have JSON-LD — JavaScript Object Notation for Linked Data, a structured data format embedded in web pages that search engines and AI systems can parse directly — than pages that were never cited.
-Three times more likely.
-That means structured data is not optional for AI visibility; it is a prerequisite.
+That makes structured data a strong clarity signal, even though it is not a standalone guarantee of AI visibility.

 The same Ahrefs study tested what happens when you add schema to 1,885 pages that previously lacked it.
 The results were modest: Google AI Overviews showed a slight decline of 4.6 percentage points, Google AI Mode gained 2.4 points, and ChatGPT gained 2.2 points.
 All three numbers sat statistically close to zero.
 Which means adding schema alone does not guarantee AI citations — but lacking it almost guarantees you will not get cited.